Message A/B tests

 - Choose and configure users:

 Option Description Steps All Users This option makes the test available to a percentage of your total audience. n/a Target Specific Users This option makes the test available to a percentage of users who meet specified conditions.
 Select and configure one or more conditions.
-Use the same process as when building a SegmentA reusable audience group you create by selecting unique or shared user data.. - Under Audience allocation, limit the selected audience to your specified percentage.
+Use the same process as when building a SegmentA reusable audience group you create by selecting unique or shared user data.. - (Optional) Under Audience allocation, limit the selected audience to your specified percentage.

 Note If you later add more variants, also update your variant allocation settings.